claragrabel/qiime2_metabarcoding/README.md

 ### Workflow
 1. Data Import

 Prepare and import your sequencing data into QIIME2.

 2. Quality Control

 Perform quality filtering and trimming using DADA2 for denoising.

 3. Clustering

-Clusering sequences similar at 97% into OTUs.
+Clusetring sequences similar at 97% into OTUs.

-3. Taxonomic Classification
+4. Taxonomic Classification

 Assign taxonomy to representative sequences using pre-trained classifiers and databases like SILVA or Greengenes.

 5. Diversity Analysis

 Explore aplha diversity (Richness, Shannon index) and beta diversity (PCoA plots, PERMANOVA tests)

-5. Visualization
+6. Visualization

 Generate visualizations, such as taxonomic bar plots and PCoA plots for community composition.